Return-To-The-Roots/s25client/RTTR/texte/readme.txt

          in the original S2 Gold (or S2 + Mission CD) game.
 Copy them into the nightly folder
          (where u find the file "Put your S2-Files in here").

          To play RTTR, you simply have to run s25client.exe.

-         (In Nightly's you can update with: START.bat)
+         (In Nightly's you can update with: RTTR.BAT)

       b) Setup
          Run the setup-file and choose the "The Settlers 2 Gold-Edition"